Table of Contents

 - Open-source framework with a wide range of community-contributed plugins.

-If you’re considering to go for hybrid, then you must cover this complete hybrid app development guide which explains everything from pros and cons to real use cases.
+If you’re considering going hybrid, you should read this comprehensive hybrid app development guide, which covers everything from pros and cons to real use cases.

 Progressive Web App (PWA) Development Platforms